-The truths and myths about the Nutri-Score logo
+The truths and myths about the Nutri-Score logo✨

 Example of Nutri-Score labels from A to E

-Summary of how Nutri-Score is calculated.
+Summary of Nutri-Score calculation

-What are the limitations of this logo?
+What are the limitations of Nutri-Score?

 Back to blog

-3 comments
+5 comments

 Beste Karma team,Op de beurs TAVOLA 2024 in Kortrijk had ik het genoegen jullie producten te proeven.
 Ik was aangenaam verrast door de smaak!
 Vanaf nu ga ik actief op zoek naar jullie gezonde producten in de winkel.
 Veel succes in de toekomst, jullie hebben alvast een nieuwe klant bij!Met vriendelijke groeten.